A CU Boulder student studies outside the library on the first day of the 2020 fall semester. (Glenn Asakawa/University of Colorado)

 CMU is operating at alert level green, which means “transmission levels are low and not taxing the institutions or community resources,” according to CMU’s COVID-19 dashboard.
 As of Oct.
 8, there were 81 positive cases in the previous two weeks.
 Because CMU takes into account natural immunity, the website says that the campus has a calculated protective immunity of 80%-90%.
 Fifty-five percent of CMU community members are vaccinated, according to the website.

 Colorado Mountain College

-Colorado Mountain College will require students who live in residence halls, participate in athletics, or “enroll in academic programs such as health care, public safety and first responder,” according to its website.
+Colorado Mountain College will require students who live in residence halls, participate in athletics, or enrolled in academic programs such as health care, public safety and first responder to get the COVID-19 vaccine, according to its website.
 These students will be required to submit proof of vaccination.
-Students who do not fit into these categories, as well as staff and faculty, are encouraged to be vaccinated but are not required to be, according to the CMC COVID-19 website.
-As of Aug.
-12, masks are not required to be worn on any CMC campus, with the exception of some academic programs or healthcare settings.
+Students who do not fit into these categories, as well as staff and faculty, are encouraged — but not required — to be vaccinated, according to the CMC COVID-19 website.
+Students have been required to wear masks on CMC campuses since Aug.
+18. The website says the mask requirement is not permanent.

 Colorado School of Mines

 Colorado School of Mines, a public university in Golden, is requiring the COVID-19 vaccination.
 All students, staff, and faculty working or studying on the Colorado School of Mines campus “should be fully or partially vaccinated, or have filed an exemption, by the start of the fall semester on August 23, 2021,” according to its website.
 The website also stated that Colorado School of Mines’ leadership “anticipates a full return to in-person classes and vibrant on-campus living and learning in Fall 2021.”